MolecularTheoryGroup/GB_code/README.md

 - dimensions: The supercell dimensions according to the io_file.
 Make sure you always choose a large enough l1 dimension that the GB and its periodic image do not interact.
 By default [1,1,1].

-- File_type: choose either LAMMPS or VASP.
+- file_type: choose either LAMMPS or VASP.
 By default LAMMPS.

 As an example, we change the default gb_plane to [2,  1, -2], overlap_distance to 0.3 and rigid_trans to 'yes' in the io_file.
 To produce the GB of interest we go on with: [_gb_generator.py_](./gb_generator.py)